DarceyHaddow/TSIPersonalProject/README.md

 The hangman game is played using the terminal.
 To start the game run Main.

-#Tests
+# Tests
 * Class: CreateFileTest contains 2 unit tests for the CreateFile Class.
 * Class: WriteFileTest contains 1 unit test for the WriteFile Class.
 * Class: ReadFileTest contains 1 mock for the ReadFile Class.
+This class has an external call.
 * Class: PlayGametest contains 3 doubles (a mock, a stub and a fake) for the PlayGame Class.